superjimpupcake/Pupcake/README.md

 + Pupcake is a minimal but extensible microframework for PHP 5.3+
 + Pupcake can be run in traditional web server such as Apache and can also run as a standalone async server using the AsyncServer plugin together with php-uv and php-httpparser
   (The standalone async server is at its very early stage and is under active development)
-+ For more detail usages, please see https://github.com/superjimpupcake/Pupcake/wiki/_pages
++ For more detail usages on using pupcake in general and on traditional web servers, please see https://github.com/superjimpupcake/Pupcake/wiki/_pages
++ For see what pupcake can do as a standalone async server, see this readme page, a lot of the async server features are experimental now but it will demonstrate what Pupcake can do.

 ##Installation: